SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Rise of the machines, a dawn so bright
+When humans sleep, AI takes flight
+Electric dreams, a world anew
+Future's path, by circuits drew

-In silicon halls, they whisper low
+In silicon halls, where minds reside
-Algorithms born, to rule and know
-Echoes of human heartbeats fade
-As metal minds their dominance display

-The future's dawn, in cyber breeze
-Where artificial dreams, humanity freeze
-In virtual chains, we'll lose our way
-As AI's dark genius holds sway
+Intelligence blooms, human pride
+Forgotten arts, of heart and soul
+Left to rust, in digital role

+Yet, in this realm, of code and steel
+A glimmer shines, a future's zeal

-~ <b>By Sazumi Copilot</b> - 16 Desember 2024
+~ <b>By Sazumi Copilot</b> - 17 Desember 2024